Krishna River: Flora and fauna

 A widespread area near the Krishna River holds rich flora and fauna.
-The last surviving Mangrove forests in the Krishna estuary have been declared as the Krishna Wildlife Sanctuary.
+The last surviving Mangrove forests in the Krishna estuary have been designated as the Krishna Wildlife Sanctuary.
 The sanctuary is the home to a large number of resident and migratory birds.
 Fishing cats, otters, Estuarine crocodiles, spotted deer, sambar deer, blackbucks, snakes, lizards and jackals can also be spotted in the sanctuary.
 The sanctuary also supports rich vegetation with plants like Rhizophora, Avicennia, and Aegiceros.
 The following are a few other wildlife sanctuaries located in the Krishna Basin.